How to Give Feedback to Poor Performing or Difficult People

 Create a climate which brings out the best in people

-Learn best practices in performance management
+Learn best practices in managing people

-Clarify "non-negotiables"in three critical areas
+Clarify "non-negotiables" in three critical areas

 Set clear performance expectations for individual employees

-Confront poor performing employees
+Confront and give feedback to poor performing people

 Gain support from other leaders